 Because occupations involving physical labor dominate the local economy, Belle Plaine is generally considered to be a blue-collar town.
-49.06% of the Belle Plaine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
-Overall, Belle Plaine is a city of production and manufacturing workers, service providers, and transportation and shipping workers.
-There are especially a lot of people living in Belle Plaine who work in office and administrative support (9.75%), healthcare suport services (5.11%), and business and financial occupations (5.03%).
+43.95% of the Belle Plaine workforce is employed in blue-collar occupations, compared to the national average of 27.7%.
+Overall, Belle Plaine is a city of service providers, production and manufacturing workers, and sales and office workers.
+There are especially a lot of people living in Belle Plaine who work in office and administrative support (7.83%), healthcare suport services (7.27%), and sales jobs (6.25%).

-The percentage of adults in Belle Plaine who are college-educated is close to the national average for all communities of 21.84%: 18.40% of the adults in Belle Plaine have a bachelor's degree or advanced degree.
+The education level of Belle Plaine citizens, measured as those with bachelor's degrees or advanced degrees, is similar to the national average for all American cities and towns.
+20.14% of adults 25 and older in Belle Plaine have a college degree.

 The people who call Belle Plaine home describe themselves as belonging to a variety of racial and ethnic groups.
 The greatest number of Belle Plaine residents report their race to be White, followed by Black or African-American.
 Important ancestries of people in Belle Plaine include German, English, Irish, Czech, and Scottish.

 The most common language spoken in Belle Plaine is English.
-Other important languages spoken here include Spanish and Italian.
+Other important languages spoken here include Italian and Spanish.

 Many things matter about a neighborhood, but the first thing most people notice is the way a neighborhood looks and its particular character.
 For example, one might notice whether the buildings all date from a certain time period or whether shop signs are in multiple languages.
 This particular neighborhood in Belle Plaine, the neighborhood, has some outstanding things about the way it looks and its way of life that are worth highlighting.